 Surveys the history of women artists, their time and influences.
 Looks at prominent women artists throughout history in the western world and the social aspects of their experiences as women artists.
 Discusses women‘s issues and examines women‘s choices.

 Explores the works of women writers as perceptive recorders of the human experience through their art.
 Satisfies Women‘s Studies minor requirements.

 Investigation of the various legal, social and political factors that have determined the position of women at various periods in the nation‘s history.
 Provides the student with the necessary historical and analytical tools to understand current themes and issues relating to the changing roles of women in contemporary society.

-Provides a historical overview of how law and the legal system in the United States have defined women's status from the Revolutionary war period to the present in such areas as family law,criminal law,property and contract rights, earnings, and rights of citizenship.
-From this historical perspective, selected contemporary issues are examined, including statutory, regulatory, and constitutional remedies to gender bias or inequities; family violence, divorce,custody, and economic/employment issues.
+Provides a historical overview of how law and the legal system in the United States have defined women’s status from the Revolutionary War period to the present in such areas as family law, criminal law, property and contract rights, earnings, and rights of citizenship.
+Examines selected contemporary issues, including statutory, regulatory, and constitutional remedies to gender bias or inequities; family violence, divorce, custody, and economic/employment issues.
 The effectiveness of the courts, legislatures, and other forums in resolving these issues is also examined.
-Fulfills general studies requirements and serves as an elective in Women's Studies minor.
-Prerequisite: Successful completion of at least one ID3xx course.

 The study of Muslim women in historical, cultural, and contemporary contexts.
 Original source readings and film are examined for their representations of Muslim women.
 Comparative analysis of the status and roles of women in Western Christian tradition is also addressed.
 The linked disciplines of study are the aesthetic and social/cultural.
 Fulfills general studies requirement and Women‘s Studies minor requirement.
 Prerequisite: Successful completion of 5 Skills courses, 3 Foundations/Diversity courses, and 3 Perspectives courses.